 Repeated Transfer Courses

 When a course transfers as equivalent to a Century course and that course is later repeated at Century, only the credit and grade earned from Century College will be granted.
 If after completing a Century course, a course transfers as equivalent to that same course and if that course was completed during a year/term after the same Century course was completed, only the transfer credit will be granted.
 Students must complete and submit the Repeat of Course Form to the Records Office when transferring repeated courses.
 Veterans and other students who receive financial assistance from an outside agency should check for agency rules that do not permit payment for courses that are taken more than once.

 Technical courses will be accepted and considered elective credit that will not count toward general education or Minnesota Transfer Curriculum course requirements.
 Students may petition to accept credits for those courses that are judged to be comparable or equivalent to technical courses offered at Century.

 Credit for Prior Learning

-Credit for prior learning achieved through college level alternatives or nontraditional education experiences are considered for transfer, according to published national standard guidelines established by The Council for Adult and Experiential Learning (CAEL), American Council on Education (ACE) and other similar national organizations.
-Applicable college level coursework recorded as "Credit by Examination" or "Test Out" on a student's transcript from another college or institution will be considered for transfer.
+Credit for prior learning achieved through college-level alternatives or nontraditional education experiences is considered for transfer, according to published national standard guidelines established by The Council for Adult and Experiential Learning (CAEL), American Council on Education (ACE) and other similar national organizations.
+Applicable college level coursework recorded as “Credit by Examination” or “Test Out” on a student’s transcript from another college or institution will be considered for transfer.